 This is a wake-up call for those who think dumping a can into a bowl, then microwaving it counts as “making soup.”
 Use this handy guide to learn how to actually make soups that warm the hearts of your friends, family and Instagram followers.
 They will thank you later.
 Let's get started!

 Basics of a Perfect Soup

 Cut the meat and vegetables into bite-sized pieces.
 Add them directly to your broth or sauté them first in a little oil or butter.
-Sautéing concentrates the flavors, adds a bit a caramelization to your meat and veggies and also cuts down on cooking time.
+Sautéing concentrates the flavors, adds a bit of caramelization to your meat and veggies and also cuts down on cooking time.

 Add the long cooking vegetables, such as potatoes and carrots, and dried herbs at the beginning of your soup making.
 Dried herbs take longer to extract their flavors.

 Add the short cooking vegetables, such as spinach, broccoli and green beans later in the cooking time.
 Add fresh herbs near the end of your soup making.
 Fresh herbs will add a pop of freshness at the end of cooking.
 Adding them too soon and you will lose the fresh flavor.

 Simmer over low heat until everything is tender, usually 30 minutes to 1 hour.
 Simmering allows all of the flavors to develop and concentrate.

 Taste for seasoning.
 Season with salt and pepper lightly at the beginning of your soup making.
 As the soup cooks, the flavors will concentrate and the broth will reduce.
 You can always add, but it's hard to take away.

 - Thick or Hearty Soups: Remove some of the solids from the finished soup and puree in a blender or processor then stir back into soup.
 Stir a paste of equal parts flour and butter or cornstarch and cold water into simmering soup and cook until thickened.